Chart Color Schemes

 Cultural Diversity

-Moorabbin is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Moorabbin was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Moorabbin's population shows high cultural diversity, with 35.4% born overseas and 29.6% speaking a language other than English at home.
+Moorabbin has a high level of cultural diversity, with 35.4% of its population born overseas and 29.6% speaking a language other than English at home.
 Christianity is the predominant religion in Moorabbin, accounting for 44.8% of its population.
-Notably, Judaism is overrepresented in Moorabbin compared to Greater Melbourne, making up 4.3% versus 1.1%.
+Notably, Judaism is overrepresented in Moorabbin compared to Greater Melbourne, with 4.3% of Moorabbin's population identifying as Jewish, compared to 1.1% regionally.

 Frequently Asked Questions - Diversity